Rivas-Jorge/Personal-library/README.md

 If you would like to contribute to the website, please fork the repository and make your changes.
 Once you are satisfied with your changes, submit a pull request for review.

 Contact
-If you have any questions or feedback, please feel free to contact me through my website or social media accounts linked on the site.
+If you have any questions or feedback, please feel free to contact me through my website or social media accounts .

 Thank you for visiting!